CausalML/StochOptForest/readme.md

 # Code structure
-The tree and forest classes are in tree.py, and the splitting criterion implementations for newsvendor problem, CVaR optimization, mean variance optimization, shortest path optimization are in newsvendor/nv_tree_utilities.py, cvar/cvar_tree_utilities.py and mean_var/meanvar_tree_utilities.py, uber/cvar_tree_utilities.py respectively.
+The tree and forest classes are in tree.py, and the splitting criterion implementations for newsvendor problem, CVaR optimization, mean variance optimization, shortest path optimization are in newsvendor/nv_tree_utilities.py, cvar/cvar_tree_utilities.py, mean_var/meanvar_tree_utilities.py, and uber/cvar_tree_utilities.py, respectively.
 All scripts for different experiments are experiment_*.py files in each directory.
-Use 'python experiment_name.py' will run these experiments in python.
+Calling 'python experiment_name.py' will run these experiments in python.

 Part of the code for tree and forest classes builds on the [EconML](https://github.com/microsoft/EconML) package:
 - EconML: A Python Package for ML-Based Heterogeneous Treatment Effects Estimation. https://github.com/microsoft/EconML, 2019.
 Version 0.x.